- Want to see songs Mike & members of Anaphora covered & posted on YouTube? Please click here.

 Though my parents tried to sign me up for guitar lessons when I was about twelve years old, it didn’t go well.
 I very quickly quit to join the jr high concert band at school.
 I bounced from instrument to instrument, settling on the trombone – but I wasn’t very good at it, and wound up quitting that as well.
 I was blessed to have an incredible music teacher through those years who helped further instil in me a love for good music.

 Anaphora (from a Greek word meaning “an offering”) was a music ministry that I led, serving the Church in the Edmonton area from 2005-14.
-While we were blessed to serve at a variety of conferences, retreats, and youth rallies during that time, Anaphora’s raison d’etre centered on an event called Exalt which, at its peak, drew more than 200 young people to an evening of Eucharistic Adoration in North Edmonton.
+While we were blessed to serve at a variety of conferences, retreats, and youth rallies during that time, Anaphora’s raison d’etre centered on an event called Exalt which, at its peak, regularly drew 200+ young people to a bi-weekly evening of Eucharistic Adoration in North Edmonton.
 In the summer of 2013, we released an album entitled Anaphora Live, featuring songs recorded at that summer’s Catholic Family Life Conference at Lac Ste Anne, AB.
 In the spring of 2014, in response the demands of growing families and careers, Anaphora concluded our service to the Church as a collective group, though some of us did get together for the Family Life Conference in the ensuing years.

 If you’re interested in purchasing either Anaphora Live or St. Peter Sessions, follow this link for information on how to do just that.

-I am still very active in music ministry, playing for Masses at my own parish and putting together the music ministry for the Family Life Conference each summer.
-Music also plays a big part in my speaking and retreat ministry – hopefully doing justice to those talented musicians who’ve come before me.
+I am still very active in music ministry, playing for Masses at my own parish, and it also plays a big part in my speaking and retreat ministry… hopefully doing justice to those talented musicians who’ve come before me.